• Skip to primary navigation

 4 - Oat Flour

 Oat flour sneaks in as a subtle stand-in for teff.
-It brings a gentle, comforting vibe to everything it touches.
-We blend it 1:1 with our usual teff recipes.
-This swap means our breads stay soft and our pancakes keep everyone smiling during breakfast.
+It brings a gentle, comforting vibe to everything it touches (from Avena sativa).

 In our circle, swapping flours has become something of a fun experiment.